kesem-io/kesem-sdk/README.md

   <dd><strong>True</strong> / <strong>False</strong> to indicate that address has correct format.</dd>
 </dl>

-## RefreshAddress()
+## RefreshAddress() API Call
-Refreshes wallet address with Kesem server and returns a new one.
-It is not supported for all currencies.
+Refreshes wallet address with Kesem server and returns a new address.
+Wallet should be in opened state when calling this API call.
 ### Returns:
 <dl>
   <dt>error</dt>